 Access your online account (individual taxpayers only).
-Go to IRS.gov/Account to securely access information about your federal tax account.
+Go to IRS.gov/Account to securely access information about your federal tax curely access information about your federal tax account.

 - View the amount you owe and a breakdown by tax year. - See payment plan details or apply for a new payment plan. - Make a payment or view 5 years of payment history and any pending or scheduled payments. - Access your tax records, including key data from your most recent tax return, your EIP amounts, and transcripts. - View digital copies of select notices from the IRS. - Approve or reject authorization requests from tax professionals. - View your address on file or manage your communication preferences.